-As shown on the table below, General Fund expenditures (including transfers-out) in FY2017/18 are projected at \$9.3M.
+As shown on the table below, General Fund expenditures (including transfers-out) in FY2017/18 are projected at \$9.4M.
 Expenditures are projected to increase to \$9.5M in FY2018/19.
-Notable departmental variances are as follows: Administration will decrease by \$202K primarily due to recruiting costs and severance pay associated with the outgoing City Manager in FY2017/18.
-The Finance department is budgeted to decrease \$23k due mostly to retirement payouts in FY2017/18.
-The Police department is slated to increase \$51k despite freezing one officer position.
-This is due to increasing personnel costs including costs of living adjustments as well as pension costs and other benefits costs (\$90k), offset by savings in training costs (\$32k).
-Community Development is budgeted to increase \$222k primarily due to the continued ramp up of the Marketing and Promotions division (\$188k).
-Additionally personnel costs are expected to increase in Community Development by \$25k on a year over year basis.
+Notable departmental variances are as follows: Administration is proposed to increase \$202K primarily due to recruiting costs and severance pay associated with the outgoing City Manager in FY2017/18.
+The Finance department is budgeted to decrease \$21k due mostly to retirement payouts in FY2017/18.
+The Police department is slated to increase \$50k despite freezing one officer position.
+This is due to increasing personnel costs including cost of living adjustments as well as pension costs and other benefits costs (\$90k), offset by savings in training costs (\$32k).
+Community Development is budgeted to increase \$220k primarily due to the continued ramp up of the Marketing and Promotions division (\$188k).
+Additionally personnel costs are expected to increase in Community Development by \$25k.
 Public Works is budgeted to increase \$151k due to increases in personnel costs \$(112k) as well as a Storm Drain department rate study not undertaken in FY2017/18 and re-budgeted for FY2018/19 (\$18k).
 Similarly, the Storm Drain department had \$35k of infrastructure project work budgeted for FY2017/18 which was not undertaken and re-budgeted for FY2018/19.

-Overall, the General Fund budget will increase \$154k over the previous fiscal year before transfers.
+Overall, the proposed General Fund budget will increase \$155k over the previous fiscal year before transfers.
 Specific details of expenditures are presented in the Department Details sections of the Budget.